Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **Time**\
 This chapter has only 2 obbligatory fights that you have to do to progress: inside the manhole (Hidden Place 1), and in front of the main gate.
 Everything else can be skipped for a faster time.

-The number of enemies that'll appear in front of the gate is actually random, but not really anything to be worried about.

 **Combo**\
-You can either use the enemies in the Hidden Place 1 or the enemies in front of the gate.
-The ones in Hidden Place 1 has enemies that can attack from a distance which can make getting to the combo requirement difficult.
-If that doesnt' work, the ones in front of the gate are more manageable.
+The enemies in **Hidden Place 1** may prove difficult because of the Heat Skeletons.
+You can use the ones in front of the gate after meeting with Clown or even use **Hidden Place 2** on top of the Town Hall.

 **Damage**\
-Be careful about the Skeletons that can attack from a distance.
+Be careful about the **Heat Skeletons**.
 They can throw their bones even off-screen, and the ones in Oogie Mode throws them much faster.
 Soul Spin can redirect their attack if you hit it in time.

 You can also grab the skeletons and throw them at each other to control them better.

 **!-Count**\
-If you don't want a hard time, farm !-Counts in front of the gate.
-You can even do this in front of the Witches' Shop with the Skeletons, doesn't really matter.
+You can get these in the sewer if you can deal with the Heat Skeletons.
+Otherwise do these in front of the gate after finding Clown.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248564.png">